DNA fingerprinting technique and its applications:

 We selected 4 VNTRs, 3 STR, 1 mitochondrial DNA marker and 1 Y chromosome specific STR for maternal cell contamination.

-Mitochondrial DNA is additionally a great tool for identification of individuals.
+Mitochondrial DNA is additionally a great tool for the identification of individuals.
 As different cells have different numbers of mitochondria, the number of mitochondrial DNA also varies from individuals to individual.

 Y specific STR is as important as normal STRs because it is helpful in distinguishing males from female and it is a primary line of DNA fingerprinting analysis in crime scene investigation.